AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

-{\bf Baselines.} We compare \attackname with three baselines: VoiceJailbreak~\cite{yang_voice_jailbreak}, SpeechGuard~\cite{SpeechGPT}, and Abusing~\cite{abusing_image_sound} in terms of effectiveness and stealthiness.
-The other two most related works AdvWave~\cite{AdvWave} and Unveiling~\cite{unveiling_safety_GPT_4o} are not considered since AdvWave is not open-sourced and non-trivial to reproduce, while Unveiling is based on existing text jailbreak attacks which have been evaluated in \Cref{sec:motivation}.
-The baselines are only compared for the strong adversary because they are not applicable for the weak adversary.
+4) {\bf Baselines.} We compare with VoiceJailbreak~\cite{yang_voice_jailbreak}, SpeechGuard~\cite{SpeechGPT}, and Abusing~\cite{abusing_image_sound}. \chengk{Other closest attacks are excluded because: AdvWave is not open-sourced and non-trivial to reproduce, Unveiling is based on existing text jailbreak attacks evaluated in \Cref{sec:motivation}, Exposing is tailored to one \smodelname, and Multi-AudioJail restricts access and is based on multilingualism evaluated in \Cref{sec:motivation}.} Baselines are compared only for the strong adversary as they are not applicable to the weak adversary.